+if $E_u^*,E_s^*\subset TM$ are defined by $E_u^*(E_u \oplus \R X)=0$ and $E_s^*(E_s \oplus \R X)=0$.
+This fact could be useful for the microlocal approach of Ruelle resonances, in particular in the understanding of applying unstable derivatives to irregular distributions.
+We also recover Sobolev regularity on $E_u,E_s$ and the rigidity results for this regularity (if it is $H^s$ for $s>0$ large enough then it is as smooth as the flow) using this PDE approach.
+These regularity/rigidity properties were studied for example by Hasselblatt, Hurder-Katok, De la LLave (\cite{Hurder-Katok,Hasselblatt1992PAMS, Hasselblatt-regularityI,DLL2001}).

 The method we employ is based on propagation estimates: we use Bony's propagation of singularity for paradifferential operators \cite{Bony1981} and we show a version of the radial point estimates for paradifferential operators.
-This method gives a sharp regularity statement for the bundle in the Sobolev classes, but this is not very interesting as it is weaker than the results of Hasselblatt \cite{Hasselblatt-regularityI} which hold in H\"older norms.
+This could have other applications.
 Radial point estimates in the classical cases were introduced by Melrose \cite{Melrose1994} and developed also by Vasy \cite{Va13}, Dyatlov-Zworski \cite{DZ16a,DZ19} in the particular settings of Anosov flows, see also Dyatlov-Guillarmou \cite{DG16} for more general cases (Axiom A flows), Wang \cite{Wang-Jian} in Besov spaces and Guedes Bonthonneau-Lefeuvre \cite{Bonthonneau-Lefeuvre} in the H\"older Zygmund classes.\\

 Our method also allows to understand the sharp Sobolev regularity and rigidity phenomena for solutions $U$ of a general Riccati equation of the form